Human Rights

 Governance

-AT&T executives across the enterprise are responsible for the governance and implementation of our human rights policy as our business continues to evolve.
-These executives convene to identify and mitigate potential human rights risks:
+AT&T executives across the enterprise are responsible for the governance and implementation of our Human Rights Policy as our business continues to evolve.
+The following executives convene to identify and mitigate potential human rights risks:

-- Chief Sustainability Officer (CSO): Our Senior Vice President for Corporate Social Responsibility (CSR), who is also our CSO, is responsible for overseeing the AT&T Human Rights Policy.
-The CSO reports several times a year on CSR issues to the Governance and Policy Committee of the AT&T Board of Directors.
-Discussion includes any CSR topic, including Human Rights, that is relevant and timely to the business.
+- Chief Sustainability Officer (CSO): Our Senior Vice President for Corporate Responsibility (CR), who is also our CSO, is responsible for overseeing the AT&T Human Rights Policy.
+The CSO reports several times per year on CR issues to the Governance and Policy Committee of the AT&T Board of Directors.
+Discussion includes any CR topic, including human rights, that is relevant and timely to the business.

-- CSR Governance Council: Our CSO regularly convenes the CSR Governance Council, comprised of senior executives and officers from across the company who are responsible for the business areas aligned with our most important environmental, social and governance issues.
+- CR Governance Council: Our CSO regularly convenes the CR Governance Council, comprised of senior executives and officers from across the company who are responsible for the business areas aligned with our most important CR issues, including human rights.

-- Human Rights Committee: The AT&T Human Rights Committee is led by CSR executives and meets several times a year.
-It includes subject matter experts from our Global Public Policy, Legal, DE&I, Privacy, Consumer and Global Supply Chain organizations.
-The group is responsible for monitoring emerging human rights issues, implementing the AT&T Human Rights Policy throughout our operations and conducting related due diligence.
+- Human Rights Committee: The AT&T Human Rights Committee is led by CR executives and meets several times per year.
+It includes subject-matter experts from our Global Public Policy; Legal; Human Resources; Privacy; Consumer; and Global Supply Chain organizations.
+The committee is responsible for monitoring emerging human rights issues, implementing the AT&T Human Rights Policy throughout our operations, and conducting related due diligence.

 Human Rights Policy

-- Policy: The Human Rights Policy is based on principles and guidelines from internationally recognized organizations such as the U.N.
-Universal Declaration of Human Rights, the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work, the U.N.
-Guiding Principles on Business and Human Rights and the Organisation for Economic Co-operation and Development Guidelines for Multinational Enterprises.
+- Policy Foundation: The Human Rights Policy is based on principles and guidelines from internationally recognized organizations, such as the U.N.
+Universal Declaration of Human Rights, the U.N.
+Guiding Principles on Business and Human Rights, the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work, and the Organisation for Economic Co-operation and Development Guidelines for Multinational Enterprises.

 Privacy

-Protecting our users’ privacy is fundamental to the way we do business.
-We implement protections and offer choices with respect to personal information.
-For more information, please visit our Privacy issue brief.
+Protecting our users’ data is fundamental to the way we do business.
+We implement data protection and offer consumers choices with respect to their personal information.
+For more details about our approach to privacy, please visit our Privacy issue brief.

-As stated in our Human Rights Policy, we realize that the world we serve is diverse in its social custom and cultural traditions, and we respect and embrace those differences.
+As stated in our Human Rights Policy, we recognize that the world we serve is varied in its social customs and cultural traditions, and we respect and embrace those differences.
 Some of the ways we embed this commitment throughout our business include:

-- Codes of Conduct: Our AT&T Code of Business Conduct and Principles of Conduct for Suppliers prohibit discrimination on the basis of race, color, religion, ancestry, age, sexual orientation, gender, gender identity, physical or mental disability, medical condition, marital status, citizenship status, military status or any other characteristic protected by law.
+- Code of Conduct: Our Code of Business Conduct prohibits discrimination on the basis of race, color, religion, religious creed, national origin, ancestry, age, sex, sexual orientation, gender, gender identity, gender expression, physical disability, mental disability, pregnancy, medical condition, genetic information, marital status, citizenship status, military status, veteran status or any other characteristic protected by law.

-- Supplier Commitment: We aim to work with suppliers that share our commitments to ethical and sustainable business practices, human rights (including labor rights) and diversity.
+- Supplier Commitment: We seek to work with suppliers that share our commitments to ethical and sustainable business practices, human rights (including labor rights) and inclusion.

 We believe that the freedom to access information and the freedom to communicate are essential to the advancement of human potential.
-At its most basic level, the infrastructure we build and operate is part of a global platform that enables our users to connect and communicate.
-Through our services and platforms, we make it possible for our users to hold and share opinions freely, seek out others’ ideas and communicate their own.
-Our approach to freedom of expression is outlined below:
+At its most basic level, the infrastructure we build and operate enables our users to connect and communicate.
+Through our services and platforms, our users can hold and share opinions freely, seek out others’ ideas and communicate their own.
+Our approach to freedom of expression includes the following:

 For further details about our freedom of expression efforts, read AT&T’s Commitment to Digital Rights.

-- Policies & Systems: We continue to evolve our policies and systems to address children’s rights and keep pace with the ever-evolving threats to online safety.
-This focus includes an assessment of how we manage our facilities and assets, as well as how we develop, market and deliver products and services.
+- Policies & Systems: We continuously evolve our policies and systems to address children’s rights and keep pace with the ever-evolving threats to online safety.
+This focus includes an assessment of how we manage our facilities and assets and how we develop, market and deliver products and services.

 - Online Safety: In 2020, we completed a child’s rights impact assessment across our portfolio of products and services to better understand risks related to potential online child exploitation and child sexual abuse material.
-The risk assessment used the UNICEF Mobile Operator Child Rights Self-Impact Assessment Tool, as well as industry best practices.
+The risk assessment leveraged the UNICEF Mobile Operator Child Rights Self-Impact Assessment Tool, as well as industry best practices.
+We updated this assessment in 2022 following the sale of DIRECTV (in 2021) and the divestiture of WarnerMedia (in 2022) to determine the issues most relevant to our remaining telecommunications and internet service business lines.
 Findings were reported to the AT&T Human Rights Committee, which has responsibility for resulting actions.
-Following the sale of DIRECTV in 2021 and the divestiture of WarnerMedia in 2022, we updated our child’s rights impact assessment to determine the issues most relevant to our remaining telecommunications and internet service business lines.

-- Education & Resources: Understanding online safety is complicated for all ages, AT&T ScreenReady® provides digital literacy, digital parenting and online safety resources to help kids and families make safe and positive connections on all screens.
-In addition, the AT&T Secure Family™ app helps users control their family’s phone use, find family members and block inappropriate content.
+- Education & Resources: AT&T ScreenReady® provides digital literacy, digital parenting and online safety resources to help kids and families make safe and positive connections on all screens.
+In 2023, AT&T partnered with National PTA to deliver a new “Ready, Tech, Go!” workshop series in elementary schools.
+These free workshops are open to parents and caregivers and provide tools related to screen readiness and to promoting a healthy digital home.
+In addition, the AT&T Secure Family® app helps users control their family’s phone use, find family members and block inappropriate content.

-- Alignment With U.N.
-Convention on the Rights of the Child: In Mexico, we continued the Calling Home program, which aligns with the U.N.
+- Calling Home Program: In Mexico, we continued our Calling Home program, which aligns with the U.N.
 Convention on the Rights of the Child.
 This program supports migrants fleeing their home countries by providing free telephone calls to let loved ones know they are safe.
-We partner with the National Institute of Migration to support this effort, and to date, we have installed 32 telephones across 19 states in their migrant centers.
-We are expanding this program by collaborating with other organizations, such as the Secretary of Labor (Secretaria del Trabajo y Prevision Social) in its Tijuana, Baja California migrant shelter, Centro Para el Migrante Carmen Serdan in Tijuana, and the National System for Integral Family Development (Sistema Nacional para el Desarrollo Integral de la Familia) in the state of Tabasco.
-This program helped AT&T obtain the Social Responsibility Badge from the Mexican Center for Philanthropy and the Alliance for Corporate Social Responsibility for the fifth consecutive year.
+We partner with the National Institute of Migration to support this effort, and to date, we have installed 32 telephones across 19 states within migrant centers.
+We are expanding this program by collaborating with other organizations, such as the Secretary of Labor (Secretaria del Trabajo y Prevision Social) in its Tijuana, Baja California, migrant shelter Centro Para el Migrante Carmen Serdan; and the National System for Integral Family Development (Sistema Nacional para el Desarrollo Integral de la Familia) in the state of Tabasco.
+This program helped AT&T obtain the Social Responsibility Badge from the Mexican Center for Philanthropy and the Alliance for Corporate Social Responsibility for the seventh consecutive year.

 Due Diligence

-We conduct due diligence to identify, prevent and mitigate adverse human rights impacts related to our products and services.
+We conduct due diligence to identify, prevent and mitigate adverse human rights impacts related to our business operations and our business relationships.
 Our approach to human rights due diligence evolves with our business and includes:

-- Guidance: We follow guidance from the United Nations, including the U.N.
+- Guidance: We follow guidance from the U.N., including the U.N.
 Guiding Principles on Business and Human Rights, in conducting due diligence and risk assessments.

 - Enter new markets or jurisdictions